 - Even with blocking seats you’re still not going to have the recommended six feet of distancing

 - The industry instead embraces things like mandatory face masks, deeper cleaning of planes, temperature screenings, boarding and deplaning processes that minimize crowding, etc.

 Airlines are trying to make boarding more orderly

 Delta is typically the leader among US airlines, so why is Delta willing to forgo revenue in order to block seats, while competitors aren’t doing that?
 It comes down to one very important point — Delta knows that for the industry to recover, consumers need to perceive flying as being safe.

-Delta, unlike other airlines, also thinks passengers are willing to pay a premium for that.
-Delta has long managed to get a revenue premium over competitors, so even during this time they think they have the ability to do so.
+Delta, unlike most other airlines, also thinks passengers are willing to pay a premium for that.
+Delta has long managed to get a revenue premium over competitors.

 On the plus side, Delta will be continuing to block seats into early 2021.
 The airline won’t be booking you in a middle seat next to a stranger.